 Queen Elizabeth national park and covers some districts like Kasese, Rukungiri, Rubirizi and Kamwenge.
 From Kampala (Uganda’s capital), the park is approximately 400 kilometers by road.
 The park includes the Maramagambo Forest and borders the Kigezi Game Reserve, the Kyambura Game Reserve, and the Kibale National Park in Uganda, and the Virunga National Park in the Democratic Republic of the Congo.

-Geography: The Park together with the Kyambura and Kigezi wild life reserves covers 2475 square kilometers.
+Geography: The Park together with the Kyambura and Kigezi wildlife reserves cover 2475 square kilometers.
 Its temperatures range from18 degrees Celsius to 28 degrees Celsius.
-The wettest seasons in this Park are usually incurred in March to May and September to November receiving rains ranging from 750mm to 1250mm with an altitude of 910m above sea level at Lake Edward vicinity to 1,390 m above sea level in the crater area.
+The wettest seasons in this park are usually incurred in March to May and September to November receiving rains ranging from 750mm to 1250mm with an altitude of 910m above sea level at Lake Edward vicinity to 1,390 m above sea level in the crater area.

 Queen Elizabeth national park encompasses a wide range of habitats ranging from savanna and wetlands to riverine and low land forest.
 The area is dominantly covered with water and 250 square kilometers of Lake Shores.
 Lake George, Lake Edward, The Kazinga Channels, Ishasha River and a series of crater lakes provide a rich habitat for both mammal and birds offering a brilliant wildlife viewing opportunities to visitors.
 Added to all this is the beautiful scenic spectacular panorama and terrain.